GRC Tools FAQ

 Have some questions about governance and compliance?
 Check out this handy FAQ before moving on to the tool summaries.
+These questions and answers allow you to better understand what the best GRC tools bring to the table.

 Governance risk management and compliance software (GRC Software) is a means for publicly-held enterprises to manage IT-related operations that require regulation and ensure they are meeting compliance and risk standards.
 Risk navigation software tends to center around four components: strategy, processes, technology, and people.
+With this type of software solution, it’s easier and more efficient to:

 - Increase their value by providing preventative strategy